VIGHNESH-234/AI_INTERVIEWBOT/README.md

 ---

-🤖 Optional: OpenAI Integration
+🤖 OpenAI Integration

-To use Gemini-based answers:
+To use chatgpt-based questions:

 1. Go to [https://platform.openai.com](https://platform.openai.com)
 2. Create an account and get your API key